Fundamentals of Structural Biochemistry

 Total - 46

-- Teng Q “Structural Biology: Practical NMR applications” Springer (2005)
+- Teng, Q. “Structural Biology: Practical NMR applications” Springer Science, USA (2005)

-- Determinação de estruturas tridimensionais de proteinas, ALMacedo & B J Goodfellow, Quimica, 63, 1996
+- Determinação de estruturas tridimensionais de proteinas, Anjos L. Macedo & Brian J. Goodfellow, Quimica, 63, 1996

 Lectures, laboratory sessions and problem-solving sessions with power-point presentations as well as several on-line tools and 3D animations.
 There will be computer sessions with two students per pc.
 Students will have access to pdfs of the lectures presentations, problems and protocols, as well as typical exam questions.